 Enneagram Type 8 Moms—The Challenger Mom

-Eights are usually decisive, aggressive, and confrontational, but they seek justice.
+Enneagram 8s are usually decisive, aggressive, and confrontational, but they seek justice.
 They value protecting themselves and being in control of their destiny.
-They fear being weak, powerless, or harmed, or controlled by others.
+They fear being weak, powerless, harmed, or controlled by others.
 Here are some helpful parenting tips for enneagram type 8s:

 1. Accept that you are in charge of yourself (and no one else).